isomerpages/singapore-customs-old/_businesses/05c-International-Data-Exchange/01-acdd.md

 **Step 1: Participation in the ASEAN Exchange of ACDD and Authorisation of Declaring Agent for ACDD**<br><br>
 The ACDD is open to all traders who export goods to any exchange-ready AMS.
 Traders who wish to participate in the exchange of ACDD can indicate their participation and authorise their Declaring Agent(s) to provide consent to Singapore Customs to send the ACDD to the exchange-ready AMS.
 The ACDD participation form can be accessed from the [ASEAN Customs Declaration Document (ACDD) section on the Customs Forms and Service Links page](https://www.customs.gov.sg/eservices/customs-forms-and-service-links).

+To a) withdraw from participation in the electronic exchange of ACDD and withdraw consent for the transmission of ACDD-required information to the AMS Customs Authority; b) inform Singapore Customs of revocation of authority of any DA(s); or c) inform Singapore Customs of additional DA(s) after submission of this form, please send an email to Customs_documentation@customs.gov.sg.
+Singapore Customs will contact you within 7 working days to confirm the details and inform you of the effective date or dates for withdrawal or any changes.

 **Step 2: TradeNet Declaration Procedures**<br><br>
 There will be no change to the TradeNet permit application procedures.
-To authorise Singapore Customs to send the ACDD to the exchange-ready AMS (specified in the “country of final destination” field in the export permit), the Declaring Agent has to:<br>
+To authorise Singapore Customs to send the ACDD to an importing exchange-ready AMS (specified in the “country of final destination” field in the export permit), the Declaring Agent has to:<br>

   a)	Select “International Permit Exchange” under the “Customs Procedure Code (CPC)” field; and<br>
   b)	Key in “ACDD” at the “Procedure Code 1 (PC1)” field.

+Please note amendments to and/or cancellation of TradeNet permit applications will not be sent to the Customs authority of the importing exchange-ready AMS, as these functionalities are currently not available for ACDD.

 ## For more information:
 1. Circular XX/2020: Live operation for the electronic exchange of the ASEAN Customs Declaration Document (ACDD) under the ASEAN Single Window (ASW)